Dpdl-io/DpdlEngine/doc/Dpdl_compiler_documentation.md

 function **`dpdl_stack_push(..)`**.
 The options need to be prefixed with 'dpdl:'

-For the embedding of C code the following option settings are available.
+For the embedding of C code the following option settings are available:

 #### Option settings